Amy Roloff Shares Cute Photo With Baby Jackson, Says Roloff Farms For ‘Family And Kids And Now Her Kids’ Kid’

 The photo has gotten thousands of likes in just one hour after it was posted.
 Fans have also been commenting at the wonderful portrayal of Amy’s love for her droopy-eyed grandchild.

-One particularly commenter shared Amy’s sentiments when she said, “I could only imagine how proud you are of your children, seeing them in their roles as parents must fill your soul!”
+One particular commenter shared Amy’s sentiments when she said, “I could only imagine how proud you are of your children, seeing them in their roles as parents must fill your soul!”

 The fan also said that her own father used to tell her that “grandchildren are loved more than their offspring.”
 The photo of Amy with Jackson seems to prove that point.

-It can be gathered from the post that Zach, Tori and baby Jackson are frequenting the Farms.
+It can be gathered from the post that Zach, Tori, and baby Jackson are frequenting the Farms.
 It can safely be assumed that other members of the reality show family have been coming and going to the Roloff Farms as wedding preparations are on full blast.
 Matt and Amy Roloff’s only daughter, Molly Jo, is set to marry her fiancé, Joel Silvius, on Saturday at the farm.

 A wonderful fantastic Friday night!
 My Molly Jo and Fiancé Joel came into town to visit and met me and Chris and friends at Rogue Pub North Plains to hear Mitch Ward and Americana Jukebox band play.
 Great music. ????❤️ I just love her.
 It's a wonderful start to Memorial Weekend. ????????#secondact #mydaughterandfiance #friendsandmusic #godisgood #blessings #imsothankful #memorialdayweekend2017????????

 The Roloff family is indeed growing.
-The show started with just a still-together Matt and Amy along with their four children, including twins Zach and Jeremy, Molly, and youngest son, Jacob.
-As the years went by, Matt and Amy went their separate ways but the family grew to include Tori and Audrey, Jeremy’s wife.
-Joel will soon be lawfully part of the family while Jacob’s girlfriend, Isabel Rock, is already considered one of the Roloffs though the young couple is not officially part of the show.
+The show started with just a still-together Matt and Amy along with their four children, including twins Zach and Jeremy, Molly, and youngest son Jacob.
+As the years went by, Matt and Amy went their separate ways, but the family grew to include Tori and Audrey, Jeremy’s wife.
+Joel will soon be lawfully part of the family, while Jacob’s girlfriend, Isabel Rock, is already considered one of the Roloffs, but the young couple is not officially part of the show.

-The world is indeed getting bigger for the Little People Big World stars.
+The world is indeed getting bigger for the Little People, Big World stars.
 The family already welcomed fan-favorite Baby Jackson last May while another baby is on the way.
 Audrey and Jeremy will be first-time parents in a month or so.
 This time, Grandma Amy and Grandpa Matt will have a lovely granddaughter to take care and swoon over.

 Whenever I find myself in a conversation with a young woman about dating or her current boyfriend, I always ask this question: "What do you like most about him?"
 The response almost always begins with, "Well, he's soooo nice…" and is usually followed by silence, a giddy smile, and then a loss of eye contact.
 Every now and then women will follow up with ".. oh, and he's cute, and we have fun together…" Ugh… ????
 Is this really what we have lowered our standards to for dating?
 Someone who is nice, cute, and fun?!
 To all my single but seeking friends out there, please don't just settle for nice, cute and fun.
 If the man you are dating is husband material, you should be able to describe his character using better adjectives.
 Look for a man who is kind, gentle and patient.
 Look for a man who is respected and self-disciplined.
 Look for a man who is hard working, commited, and intentional.
 Volume up… ????Look for a man who you would want to be the father of your children.
 I found that man and I'm so glad I waited for him. @beating50 #journeyofjerandauj #beating50percent #stayingido pc: @dawn_photo